St. Willibrord Priory

 The Promise of Obedience

-In fact, unlike most religious orders in the Church, the Order of St. Willibrord has three classes of membership acknowledging the ontological and spiritual aspiration for God within various life callings.
+The Order of St. Willibrord has two classes of membership acknowledging the ontological and spiritual aspiration for God within various life callings.
 Thus, the Order understands Christian perfection is open to all of us, ordained and non-ordained, married or celibate.
-Further, the Order of St. Willibrord does not make a distinction between conventual and so-called "secular" oblates.
-Aside from Associates, all of the members of the Order are bound together by their promise of obedience, where even those "living in the world" are full members of the Order.
+Further, the Order of St. Willibrord does not make a canonical distinction between conventual and so-called "secular" oblates.
+Aside from Associates, all of the Oblate brothers of the Order are bound together by their promise of obedience, where even those "living in the world" are full members of the Order.

 Contemplation, Study and Teaching

 Inspired by the Benedictine tradition and the life of St. Willibrord himself, the spirituality of the Order is founded upon a life of contemplation, study and teaching.
-Further, as “active contemplatives,” the active apostolic life of the Order in teaching requires a life of prayer and scholarship.
+Our Constitution states, in Title II, article 7, " As such, the members of the Order should strive to integrate the Benedictine ideal of “ora et labora” (prayer and work) into their spirituality and way of life."
+Thus, as “active contemplatives,” the apostolic life of the Order in teaching requires a life of prayer and scholarship.
 As a community of scholars, the spirituality of the Order aspires to the contemplation of God as well as the intellectual engagement with the modern world.